 Need the perfect Christmas cake?
-Look no further than this boozy eggnog cake!
-With brown butter eggnog cake layers, eggnog buttercream, and topped with homemade salted caramel!
-This cake fun, festive, and perfect for the winter holidays!
+Look no further than this spiced eggnog layer cake!
+With brown butter eggnog cake layers, eggnog buttercream, and topped with homemade salted caramel; this cake fun, festive, and perfect for the winter holidays!

 Jump to: